“Eric changed the way [our] people think about leadership in turbulent times.”

 Eric wants to empower people on every tier of the organization to craft work experiences where their contributions matter and are recognized.
 Where people derive satisfaction and meaning through their efforts.
 These are organizations that appreciate both rebels and steady hands.
 Their leaders cultivate talent as the surest path to innovative ideas and satisfied customers.
 Armed with a better understanding of how our decisions in the workplace affect our coworkers and the world around us, we are unstoppable.

-Reach out to Eric on LinkedIn or Twitter @RicherEarth.
+Reach out to Eric on LinkedIn.

 Eric’s writing and speaking have been called “crystal clear,” “compelling,” and “timely.”